Applications for 2018 are open.

 - A scan of the applicant’s passport (a scan of the national ID will be accepted conditionally if the applicant does not have a passport at the time of application).
 Applicants with multiple nationalities must choose which one to use for their application, and include the corresponding materials.

 - Proof of current residence (residence certificate or a certificate from the applicant’s workplace, study institution or training institution; with certified translation to English).

 - A scan of a certified 1st cycle degree diploma with stamp or apostille and official supplement (transcript) listing all courses taken and the respective grades (with certified translation to English).
 In case of degrees other than the Bachelor or Integrated Master (Bachelor and Master combined) degree, a statement of comparability issued by ENIC-NARIC is required.
 If the applicant has not completed the 1st cycle degree at the time of application, she/he must send proof of enrollment, available transcripts, and a declaration of the expected date of completion.
 In this case, if the applicant is accepted, this will be conditional on the submission of a 1st cycle degree diploma before enrollment.
 These will need to be requested from the university that issued the diploma.
-An original copy of the certified diploma will need to be submitted by those applicants admitted to the program.
+The original certified diploma will need to be presented at the starting university by those applicants admitted to the program.

-  - Two recommendation letters (in English) specifying the contact details of the referees.
-If preferred, the referees may send these letters directly to the European Administrative Coordinator at info[at]global-minds.eu.
+- Two completed recommendation forms from two separate referees (in English), available here: GMReferenceForm_2017.
+If preferred, the referees may send these letters directly to the European Administrative Coordinator at email@example.com.